Slider

 Usage

-Children render above the track, not below.
-This enables the common pattern of a header row (SliderLabel + SliderValue side by side) sitting directly above the slider control:
+SliderLabel and SliderValue are optional children that render above the track, so a header row (the label and value side by side) sits directly above the slider control:

-If you want content below the track, render it as a sibling of the Slider instead of a child — for example, a <FieldDescription> inside the enclosing <Field>.
+For content below the track, render it as a sibling of Slider rather than a child (for example, a <FieldDescription> inside the enclosing <Field>).

 Examples